How does metformin work in insulin resistance

 Additionally, metformin also enhances the uptake of glucose by skeletal muscle cells, thereby promoting glucose utilization and storage.
 By increasing insulin sensitivity and glucose uptake in tissues, metformin effectively helps in managing blood sugar levels and improving metabolic function.

-See also Metformin 500mg tablets
+See also Metformin er ip 178

 Role in Insulin Sensitivity